Genesis Vision Price Down 0% This Week (GVT)

-Genesis Vision (GVT) traded flat against the U.S. dollar during the 1-day period ending at 10:00 AM Eastern on March 13th.
-Genesis Vision has a market capitalization of $413,397.29 and $4.42 worth of Genesis Vision was traded on exchanges in the last 24 hours.
-In the last week, Genesis Vision has traded 0% lower against the U.S. dollar.
-One Genesis Vision token can currently be purchased for approximately $0.0934 or 0.00000310 BTC on cryptocurrency exchanges.
+Genesis Vision (GVT) traded flat against the U.S. dollar during the 24 hour period ending at 9:00 AM E.T. on March 16th.
+Genesis Vision has a total market capitalization of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last day.
+Over the last week, Genesis Vision has traded down 0% against the U.S. dollar.
+One Genesis Vision token can now be bought for about $0.0934 or 0.00000310 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.